furkancetikli/furkancetikli/README.md

 ### 🧭 Motto

-> “The best way to learn is by building.”
+> “The best way to learn is by building”